cmars/distrans/README.md

 ## Nix flake

-Run distrans on Nix with `nix run github:cmars/distrans`.
+Run stigmerge on Nix with `nix run github:cmars/stigmerge`.

-Add this flake (`github:cmars/distrans`) as an input to your home manager flake.
+Add this flake (`github:cmars/stigmerge`) as an input to your home manager flake.

 Or add the default package to a legacy `home.nix` with something like:

-    (builtins.getFlake "github:cmars/distrans").packages.x86_64-linux.default
+    (builtins.getFlake "github:cmars/stigmerge").packages.x86_64-linux.default

 # Plans